EU FLEGT Trade Dashboard

 All volumetric data presented in the dashboard is converted to roundwood equivalent RWE volume in cubic meters to ensure consistent reporting between product groups.
 For details of RWE conversion factors used by IMM (download excel file 53.5 KB)

 While the COMEXT data harvesting and cleaning procedures developed internally by IMM are reasonably robust, there are weaknesses.
 For example, due to heavy reliance on time-consuming manual procedures to calculate price per tonnage boundaries these are not regularly adjusted.
 The system would also benefit from more extensive peer review.
-For this reason, IMM will be transferring to a new more automated and publicly accessible data validation system later in 2018 which, amongst other improvements will allow for more frequent calculation of boundaries to reflect the latest available data.
+For this reason, IMM aims to transfer to a new more automated and publicly accessible data validation system which, amongst other improvements will allow for more frequent calculation of boundaries to reflect the latest available data.

 The dashboard has been developed using freely available programming tools including: